Season to Taste.

 There’s no better way to spend a beautiful day in Tualatin Valley than a visit to one of our Farmers’ Markets and u-pick farms where you can get your fill of just-picked berries, fresh-from-the-oven baked goods and local artisanal foods.

 The Tualatin Valley’s farmers’ markets are teeming with fruit, vegetables, plants, and so much more, all collected from the farms and fields of the region.
 During the height of the summer produce season, it’s easy to find a farmers’ market nearly every day of the week.
 Markets are limited in the autumn and winter months.
-The Beaverton Farmers Market–the largest all-agricultural market in the state–offers a fall and winter market.
+The Beaverton Farmers Market—the largest all-agricultural market in the state—offers a summer, fall and winter market.
+(Most farmers markets are open May-October; the Beaverton Farmers Market is open February-November)

 The Tualatin Valley is home to dozens of livestock farms.
 Dairy cows, horses, alpaca, bison and sheep are just some of the farm animals you can encounter during a scenic drive through the valley.
 Visit an alpaca farm, and discover how soft alpaca wool is at one of the on-site farm stores.